nakednous/proscene3_design/source.md

 N:

-Grabbers are user-space objects possibly having a visual representation
+Grabbers are interactive user-space objects possibly having a visual representation (an exception being the point-of-view or 'eye')

 V: